ianmcburnie/jquery-menu/README.md

 </div>
 ```

-the menu can now be navigated with cursor keys or mouse.
+The menu can now be navigated with cursor keys or mouse.

 Grouped menu structures are also supported: